 Titus 2:4 - Young women should be taught to love their husbands and love their children.

-1 John 3:11,12 - Yet in the very first family, between the first brothers, lack of love arose.
-As a result, Cain became angry and killed Abel.
+1 John 3:11,12 - Yet in the very first family, between the first brothers, lack of love led Cain to kill his own brother Abel.

-We know there should be love in our families, but sometimes this is where the greatest hatred and animosity occur.
+We know love should characterize our families, but sometimes this is where the greatest hatred and animosity occur.

 B. We Should Love Other Christians.